 Applicants should clearly identify the population that the project will affect and measure the number of passengers (for a passenger project) and the amount of freight (for a freight project) affected by the project.
 If possible, passenger and freight traffic should be measured in passenger-miles and freight ton-miles (and possibly value of freight).
 If, as is often the case (e.g., projected growth in highway traffic), the forecasted traffic volume is not the same for all years, then the applicant needs to break out the forecasted traffic annually.
-In some cases, the characteristics of the passenger population or of the freight cargo may be important (e.g., whether the passengers are members of a disadvantaged group, or are spread across a multi-state region, or whether the cargo being shipped is predominantly export traffic).
+In some cases, the characteristics of the passenger population or of the freight shipper population may be important (e.g., whether the passengers or shippers are members of a disadvantaged group, or whether the passengers or shippers are spread across a multi-state region).
 Measures of freight traffic might include growing levels of port calls.
 In some cases, the relevant population is the volume of traffic that is diverted from one mode to another.
 Applicants must clearly identify which population will be affected by any particular benefit.
 For example, the affected population that will enjoy travel time savings may be different from the affected population benefiting from reduced shipping costs.
 Further, the applicant should be realistic as to how the project affects these populations.
-For example, improving rail access to a wholesale distribution center near an urban area may take some trucks off the road that had been carrying freight from a truck/rail intermodal yard to the wholesale distribution center.
-However, it is unrealistic to claim benefits from reduced truck traffic all the way from the shipping origin point hundreds or thousands of miles away to the truck/rail intermodal yard, if that traffic would be likely to be moving much of this distance by rail already.
+For example, improving rail access to a wholesale distribution center near an urban area may take some trucks off the road that had been carrying freight from a truck/ rail intermodal yard to the wholesale distribution center.
+However, it is unrealistic to claim benefits from reduced truck traffic all the way from the shipping origin point hundreds or thousands of miles away to the truck/rail intermodal yard, if that traffic would be likely to be moving by rail already.